Skip to main content

 1. On the CUPS Web, go to Printers, select a printer, and open AdministratorSet Default Options.
 Based on these defaults and printer capabilities, the compatible and allowed print options will be displayed both in the system Print dialogue and the print driver’s native printing application when setting up the driver for capture.

-2. On top of the options you see in the macOS’s Print dialogue, check the printing application accompanying the driver.
+2. On top of the options you see in the Print dialogue, check the printing application accompanying the driver.

 For example, Kyocera offers the Kyocera Print Panel application, HP has HP Utility, and other vendors will have their own interface for selecting the printing options.
 These defaults will also be captured when uploading the printing defaults onto the MyQ server.